wikiteams/linda-nlp/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+**Program goal**

+Script creates a dataset of all GitHub-held dialogues which happened during past year.
+Moreover, gender of the sentence author is being guessed - which can make for further gender-alike analysis.
+But the main goal is to tag the dataset with dialog acts (like i.e. criticism, information providing, etc.).
+Finally, it will allow to associate particular dialog acts with repository quality and make word-clouds on demand.

 **Usage description**

 It's a command prompt program, requires Python 2.7+